Unveiling the beyond: paranormal, supernatural, or urban fantasy

 Puzzling Phenomena: A guide to paranormal fiction

-Psychic powers, odd occurrences, and cryptic creatures—paranormal fiction transcends the confines of the known and delves into the unexplained.
+Psychic powers, odd occurrences, and cryptic creatures—paranormal fiction pushes beyond the boundaries of the known to delve into the unexplained.

 Supernatural fiction